-Whenever you upgrade your version of the MVP110 software, you must first install the new software on your PC.
-Then use the Upgrade Software function, or download the Firmware, the Factory Defaults, the Voice Coders, and the H.323 stack to upgrade the MVP110 itself.
+Whenever you upgrade your version of the MVP120 software, you must first install the new software on your PC.
+Then use the Upgrade Software function, the Factory Defaults, or download the Firmware, the Voice Coders, and the H.323 stack to upgrade the MVP120 itself.